Point Chevalier School

 Western Springs’ role is 67% Pakeha, 16% Maori, 11% Pasifika, 3% Asian and 3% other.
 Their Maori and Pacific students are achieving well above average and they have a very successful Rumaki (Maori immersion unit).

-Western Springs College is about to embark on a major school rebuild where approximately 80% of the building and facilities will be replaced.
+Western Springs College is just completing a major school rebuild where approximately 80% of the building and facilities will be replaced.